aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/copy-range-data-with-style/_index.md

 {{% alert color="primary" %}}

-[Copy Range Data Only](/cells/cpp/copy-range-data-only/) explained how to copy cell data between ranges.
+[Copy Range Data Only](/cells/cpp/copy-range-data-only/) **explains** how to copy cell data between ranges.
 This article demonstrates how to copy cell ranges while preserving their formatting styles using Aspose.Cells for C++.

 {{% /alert %}}